Greater Boston Criminal Law Alerts

 Massachusetts Criminal Law: Statutes, Procedure, and Defense in the District Courts and Boston Municipal Court

 Attorney Joe Serpa has defended criminal cases in the Massachusetts District Courts and Boston Municipal Court for thirty years.
-These posts cover Massachusetts criminal law as it is actually practiced.
+These posts cover Massachusetts criminal law as it is practiced.
 Mr. Serpa explains statutes, case law, court-by-court procedure, and how charges are defended and resolved.
 These pages are written for defendants, licensed professionals, students, tradespeople, and non-citizens who need to understand what a Massachusetts criminal charge means and what the defense options are.

 Serpa Law Office